 Complete the forms listed below.
 These forms can be found on the internet or at your local Embassy/Consulate.

-- DS-160 Online Non-immigrant Visa Electronic Application (The DS-156 paper form may still be used in some countries) Information about this form is available at https://www.usembassy.gov/.
+- DS-160 Online Non-immigrant Visa Electronic Application (The DS-156 paper form may still be used in some countries) Information about the DS-15 form.

 - DS-158 Contact Information and Work History for Nonimmigrant Visa Applicant

 - if requested, DS-157 Supplemental Nonimmigrant Visa Application.
 (Typically this form may be required for males between ages of 16 & 45.)

 Please follow the instructions on applying for F-1 visa from at your US Embassy – they will have the most up to date information!